DOsgoodCU/filinks/README.md

     Some of these are not duplicates, but simply have the same title words

 ### I need to:
-  - add links to capstones
+  - add tracking
-  - add wiiet links (make sure cached, probalby point to that, include spreadsheet) It is already a repo: git@bitbucket.org:jturmelle/wiiedu.git Ive asked Jeff to move it to https://github.com/ccsfist We should change it to be directly hosted on github.io
+  - update wiiet links to our repo, include pdf, spreadsheet It is already a repo: git@bitbucket.org:jturmelle/wiiedu.git Ive asked Jeff to move it to https://github.com/ccsfist We should change it to be directly hosted on github.io